 It’s your first DjangoCon US (or maybe even your first tech conference).
 Are you concerned about what you should pack?

-I (Drew Winstel, the 2019 Opportunity Grants chair) was in that position two years ago at DjangoCon US 2017 in Spokane, WA.
-Here’s what I think you should pack.
+I (Jason Judkins, the Blog Committee Chair and plagiarizer of Drew Winstel’s 2019 post of the same name) was in that position last year at DjangoCon US 2022 in San Diego, CA. Here’s what I think you should pack.

 Notepad and pen/pencil, or a laptop and charger

 Perhaps you like your notes a bit more analog?
 A notepad is exactly what you need.
 Many people like to leave their laptops in their rooms entirely during talks and take notes on paper instead.
 Plus, it’s great for logging contact info of people you meet if you don’t have the time or patience to log their contact info into your phone’s contacts immediately.

 If you can’t live without your laptop, make sure you bring your charging cable.
 There’s ample Wi-Fi at the conference provided by the Durham Convention Center, so you’ll have the internet at your disposal.
 Many attendees will have their laptops open to take notes, follow along with slides, and/or test out the concepts being presented during talks.
 Plus, it’s much easier to post live updates about talks from your computer than your phone if you’re into that sort of thing.

 It’s pretty annoying getting thirsty in the middle of a conference talk.
 There will be access to all the water you can drink!
 Plus, you can be greener by reusing your own vessel instead of single-use disposable cups.

 There are coffee and tea in the conference center as well, so if you’re a coffee/tea drinker, bring your own tumbler if you want extra for the talks.